Stvad/matrix-rx/readme.md

     console.log(room.name);

     /**
-     * Each message is an Obserable in it's own right.
+     * Each message is an Observable in it's own right.
      * It aggregates event relations and emits a new value with the aggregate state *
      * E.g. when message is edited or gets reactions, you'll automatically get